vueuse/vueuse/packages/firebase/useFirestore/index.md

 # useFirestore

-> Creates realtime bindings between a [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) and your Vue application.
+> Reactive [Firestore](https://firebase.google.com/docs/firestore) binding.
 Making it straightforward to **always keep your local data in sync** with remotes databases.

 ## Usage